Ivis4ml/ssemQr/README.md

 install_github("Ivis4ml/ssemQr")
 ```

-Now, `ssemQr` package is uploaded on CRAN.
-So you will install it via CRAN
+`ssemQr` package will be uploaded on CRAN later.
+Then you can install it via CRAN

 ```r
 install.packages("ssemQr")